Bingeing and feeling out of control around food can be a very painful and distressing thing to experience – physically

 All around us, Diet Culture messages show up: overtly and subtly.
 Most of the media images we see particularly of women (though increasingly men) portray a body shape that is only effortlessly maintainable by about 4% of the population.
-67% of American women are ‘plus-sized’ yet only 2% of the images in the media represent them!
+67% of American women are ‘plus-sized’ yet, according to Refinery29 magazine, only 2% of the images in the media represent this group!
 The Mere-exposure effect is a psychological phenomenon whereby people develop a preference for something simply due to the exposure to that thing.
 The sheer volume of images we are exposed to day in and day out, of thin, ‘ripped,’ toned, tanned, unblemished, perfect bodies (and faces) keeps us locked into a belief that we have to be thin(ner) and pretty to be acceptable, lovable and valued.

 Foods are labelled as ‘healthy,’ ‘unhealthy,’ ‘indulgent,’ ‘guilty pleasures,’ ‘sinful’ and ‘clean’… people speak of themselves as being ‘good’ or ‘bad’ depending on what or how much food they’ve eaten, and/or how much and what kind of exercise they’ve done.

 Then there’s the culture of Thinspiration and Fitspiration – images that circulate like wildfire on social media channels with text encouraging people to starve themselves at all costs and to not make ‘excuses’ for not dieting or exercising.

 It is a very sad fact that people are discriminated against because of their size.
 This is so for women more than men.
 Weight bias is a widely accepted prejudice.
 Fat people are publicly humiliated and shamed – offline and online.
 Other people’s body shapes seem to be fair game for comment.

 It can be scary for people who have large bodies.
 Even the medical profession is guilty of weight bias – such that fat people will often not seek out medical help.

 Fat people face prejudice in the realm of dating, the workplace, the gym, on the street, online etc. Practically any place there are people either living in or influenced by Western (and Eastern Asian) culture, there will be prejudice against larger-bodied people.